Custom Images

 Overview

-Yotta provides a set of official base images pre-configured for GPU workloads, designed to help developers quickly build and launch compute environments for AI training, inference, and experimentation.
+Yotta provides a collection of official, GPU-optimized base images designed to help developers quickly build and launch compute environments for AI training, inference, and experimentation.
+Each image comes preconfigured with essential libraries, tools, and services—including Python, JupyterLab, and SSH—so you can begin working immediately with minimal setup.

 Base Image Information